evennia/evennia/docs/sphinx/source/wiki/UsingMUXAsAStandard.rst

 However, Evennia has taken a completely different stance on how admins extend and improve their games.
-Instead of implementing a special in-game language (!SoftCode), all game extension is done through Python modules, like the rest of Evennia.
+Instead of implementing a special in-game language (SoftCode), all game extension is done through Python modules, like the rest of Evennia.
 This gives the admin practically unlimited power to extend the game leveraging the full power of a mature high level programming language.
 You can find a more elaborate